PetterTech/blog/content/posts/2011-08-17-receive-connector-allowing-anonymous-relay-on-exchange-20102007.md

 Then you are good to go.
 If you want to allow more ip-addresses to relay, you can always enter more of them on the Properties&#8211;>Network for the receive connector.

-And, as always, here&#8217;s the nerdy way of doing it in powershell:
+And, as always, here's the nerdy way of doing it in powershell:

  ```
  New-ReceiveConnector -Name "Anonymous" -Usage Custom -PermissionGroups AnonymousUsers -Bindings 0.0.0.0:25 -RemoteIpRanges <ip of printer> -server <name of your server>